PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 category: Startups
 ---

 > Each month, we speak to a team enrolled in PostHog for Startups about the way they work.
-This time, we spoke to [Puzzle](https://puzzle.io/), an accountancy platform for early-stage startups, about how they define and use their Ideal Customer Persona (ICP).
+This time, we spoke to [Puzzle](https://puzzle.io/), an accountancy platform for early-stage startups, about how they define and use their buyer persona.

-Building an Ideal Customer Persona (sometimes known as an Ideal Buyer Profile) is one of the most challenging but essential steps for growing your product.
+Building a persona for your ideal or target customers is one of the most challenging but essential steps for growing your product.
 Not only will it help you make product and pricing decisions, it will also clarify your value proposition and dictate how you judge successes and failures.

-We’ve previously documented [how we defined our ICP](/founders/creating-ideal-customer-profile), but not all companies approach the task in the same way.
-So, we spoke to the team at [Puzzle](https://puzzle.io/) about how they defined their ICP, what impact the definition had, and what recommendations they had for others...
+We’ve previously documented [how we defined our personas](/founders/creating-ideal-customer-profile), but not all companies approach the task in the same way.
+So, we spoke to the team at [Puzzle](https://puzzle.io/) about how they defined their persona, what impact the definition had, and what recommendations they had for others...

 ## 1. Collect both qualitative and quantitative data

-An ICP is, fundamentally, a snapshot of your ideal customer based on a broad understanding of many customers.
-In order to define your ICP you therefore need to start by speaking to your existing users directly and building an intuitive understanding of their needs.
+A persona is, fundamentally, a snapshot of your ideal customer based on a broad understanding of many customers.
+In order to define your persona you therefore need to start by speaking to your existing users directly and building an intuitive understanding of their needs.

 Once you’ve done that, says Scott, you need to pair that intuitive understanding with quantitative data, so you can understand if these behaviors exist in isolation or at scale.